Bachelor of Science (Marine Biology)

 Marine biology is the study of our planet’s largest and most diverse ecosystem—the sea.

 Marine biologists observe, preserve and discover ocean life, from tiny shelled creatures and thriving underwater forests to flashing squids and roving sharks.

-What will you do?Our Bachelor of Science (Marine Biology) has a focus on contemporary marine biology practices on both a local and global scale, with a five-star student satisfaction ranking for teaching quality and overall experience*.
+What will you do?Our Bachelor of Science (Marine Biology) has a focus on contemporary marine biology practices on both a local and global scale.
 You will:

 - get hands-on in marine and freshwater environments

 - master your expertise in the lab, then apply these techniques in the field